mikkopatama/eugenefont/README.md

 ## More or less complete

+☑ All Staff brackets and dividers

-☑ Most frequently used basic noteheads
+☑ Most frequently used basic noteheads and some special ones

 ☑ All slash noteheads